Key Takeaways

 - Handwashing Protocols: Staff must rigorously wash their hands before and after handling food, after using the restroom, and after touching any contaminated surfaces.
 This involves wetting, soaping for 20 seconds, thoroughly rinsing, and proper drying.

-- Uniform and Grooming Policies: Set clear policies for clean uniforms, personal grooming (like hair restraints and trimmed nails), and the consistent and correct use of PPE for tasks like food handling or cleaning.
+- Uniform and Grooming Policies: Set clear policies for personal hygiene and grooming in the hotel industry, covering clean uniforms, hair restraints, trimmed nails, and the consistent and correct use of PPE.

 This is how a popular hotel chain uses the GoAudits hotel inspection app to identify sick employees: